Huds-e/Criptografia_simples/README.md

 # Basic_Criptografy

 ### Introduction
-The code for this project uses a mix of the encoding technique called Caesar Cipher and a inverse organization of the word to be encoded to encrypt a text file with a certain key given by the user.
+The code for this project uses a mix of the encoding technique called Caesar Cipher and a inverse organization of the word that will be encoded to encrypt a text file with a certain key given by the user.
 It also decrypt files encoded by this same code.

 ### Project Specifications
 - Programming Language: C